sourceryinstitute/OpenCoarrays/INSTALL.md

 compiler flags or name a different compiler.
 In order to activate efficient strided-array transfer support, uncomment the -DSTRIDED flag inside the [make.inc] file.

-## <a name="obtaingcc">Obtaining GCC</a> ##
+## <a name="obtaingcc">Obtaining GCC, MPICH, and CMake</a> ##

-[GCC] 5 binary builds are available at [https://gcc.gnu.org/wiki/GFortranBinaries].
-Also, the Lubuntu Linux virtual machine available for download in the [Sourcery Store] includes builds of GCC 4.9, 5.2, and 6.0 as well as a rudimentary script (/opt/sourcery/bin/buildgcc) that builds [GCC] from source on Linux and OS X.
+[GFortran Binaries] 5 binary builds are available at [https://gcc.gnu.org/wiki/GFortranBinaries].
+Also, the Lubuntu Linux virtual machine available for download in the [Sourcery Store] includes builds of GCC 4.9, 5.2, and 6.0.

-To build the most up-to-date version of GCC from source manually, you might first try the steps employed in the buildgcc script:
+To build all prerequisites from source, including the current development branch of GCC, you might first try the running the provided scripts in a manner similar to the following:

-    svn co svn://gcc.gnu.org/svn/gcc/trunk
-    cd trunk
-    ./contrib/download_prerequisites
-    cd ..
+    cd install_prerequisites
-    mkdir -p trunk-build
+    ./buildgcc trunk
     cd trunk-build
-    ../trunk/configure --prefix=${PWD} --enable-languages=c,c++,fortran,lto --disable-multilib --disable-werror
-    make -j 2 bootstrap
     make install

-where the "2" in the penultimate line launches a multi-threaded build with 2 threads.
-Use more threads for additional speedup, depending on your platform.

-See the [GFortran Binaries] web page for additional details and the [Installing GCC] page for an exhaustive description of the build process and options.
+    CC=gcc FC=gfortran CXX=g++ ./buildmpich default
+    make install
+    ./buildcmake default

 [End-User Installation]: #end-user-installation
 [OS X]: #os-x